Vacations in Vancouver Island, British Columbia

 Butchart Gardens

 One of the top things to do on Vancouver Island is stroll through the sprawling 55-acre Butchart Gardens.
-Swing by in the spring, and you'll walk through a sea of colorful tulips, daffodils, and hyacinths.
+Swing by in the spring, and you'll walk through a sea of colourful tulips, daffodils, and hyacinths.
 When summer hits, don't forget to check out the Rose Garden and stick around for the Night Illuminations and some evening entertainment.
 Late summer?
 The perennial and dahlia displays will be in full swing.
 And if you're an autumn lover, the Japanese maples in their golden and red finery will be a treat.
 During winter, get into the vacation spirit with the Christmas decorations, lights, carollers, and festive brass tunes.
 And while you're there, why not hop on the Rose Carousel or grab a bite at one of the restaurants?
 It's been a National Historic Site of Canada since 2004.
 Go and explore at your own pace, and don't miss the sunken garden and water fountains; both are crowd favorites.

 Wine tasting